OSHA Citation Defense Strategies

 Navigating OSHA compliance, inspections, citations, and fines for violations can be an overwhelming experience.

-If your company has already been inspected by OSHA, you only have 15 days after you’ve received the citations to respond, so don’t wait to get help!
+If your company has already been inspected by OSHA, you have only 15 days after receiving the citations to respond.
+So don’t wait to get help!

 After 15 days, the citations become final, and the employer is required to pay the entire proposed penalty and comply with OSHA’s requirements.